auramo/shop/README.md

 # Shop example

-Demonstrates server-side rendering and dynamic filtering of product data in JavaScript.
+Demonstrates client-side rendering and dynamic filtering of product data in JavaScript.
+Product-list is retrieved via Ajax get-call.

 To run this use NodeJs version 4.1.2 or newer.
 After installation, run: